ARSHEENA/ARSHEENA.github.io/week4.md

 Designed a clip for 3D printer meterial and printed it.

 ## Design hello.ftdi.44 in Kokopelli
-Added a LED,RESISTOR AND BUTTON using KOKOPELLI
+Added a LED,RESISTOR AND BUTTON in  using KOKOPELLI

 ## DAY 3